College Research Ethics and Governance Committee

 - Research by staff or students which requires NHS research ethics scrutiny

-- Research where no human subjects or personal data are accessed (such as review of literature, animal research etc.)
+- Research where no human subjects or personal data are accessed (such as review of literature, animal research, mechanical testing etc.)

 - Research using publicly available data